-TIMELINE: JUNE 2010-JUNE 2011
+TIMELINE: JUNE 2010-JUNE 2013

-School-building leaders can transform their schools and make considerable improvements to the quality of teaching by using evidential reasoning and more appropriate tools to capture evidence to inform decision making.
+School-building leaders can transform their schools and make considerable improvements to the quality of teaching by using evidential reasoning and appropriate tools to capture evidence to inform decision making.

-The Bibb County School District's participation in CLASS Keys as an evaluation and instructional instrument is intended to bring sustainable change to Northeast High School.
-Efforts outlined in this proposal will increase student achievement by establishing a systematic and principled way to assess teachers' practices and leadership capacity for measuring, managing, and monitoring the process.
-Furthermore, the processes and procedures for assessment and evaluation designed to increase student achievement and graduation rates align with the identification of jobembedded professional development as well as rewards and compensation components.
+The Bibb County School District's participation in Class Keys as an evaluation and instructional instrument is intended to bring sustainable change to Southwest High School.
+Efforts outlined in this proposal will increase student achievement by establishing a systematic and principled way to assess teacher's practices and leadership capacity for measuring, managing, and monitoring the process.
+Furthermore, the processes and procedures for assessment and evaluation designed to increase student achievement and graduation rates align with the identification of jobembedded professional development as well as rewards and compensation components of this school improvement grant.

-It is the desire of the Bibb County School System to create a performance culture of continuous improvement where district instructional support leaders, school level administrators, and school-based certified personnel have individual growth plans that are specifically tailored to identified areas of need.
+It is the desire of the Bibb County School District to create a performance culture of continuous improvement where district instructional support leaders, school level administrators, and school-based certified personnel have individual growth plans that are specifically tailored to identified areas of need.
 The intent is to ensure that all those responsible for educating our students are adequately equipped with the skills and knowledge needed to ensure that all students are successful through attainment of personal, targeted goals.
-To ensure continued growth and teacher reflection of skills, peer observations and shadowing will be available for teachers so that they can observe instruction, the management of instruction, as well as the utilization and integration of technology.
+To ensure continued growth and teacher reflection of skills, peer observations and shadowing will be available for teachers so that they can observe instruction, the management of instruction, as well as technology utilization and integration.

-It is imperative that the evaluation instrument for teachers and school level instructional staff be aligned to expectations for growth with emphasis on effective implementation of a standards-based classroom.
-For this reason, Georgia's CLASS Keys will be used as a model for teacher evaluation.
+It is imperative that the evaluation instrument for teachers and school level instructional staff be aligned to expectations for growth with emphasis on effective implementation of a standards based classroom.
+For this reason, a decision was made to use Georgia's Class Keys as a model for teacher evaluation.
 Because this is new for Bibb County, training for both administrators and teachers in the evaluation process will be necessary.

-Using data from the GAPSS analysis along with leading and lagging data indicators, personal and collective areas of strength and identified targeted areas for improvement will be determined.
+Using data from the GAPSS analysis along with leading and lagging data indicators, personal and collective areas of strength and identified targeted areas for improvement will determine strengths and weaknesses in the curriculum and instruction.
 An addendum will be added to the CLASS Keys instrument/contracts that will reflect specific goals for each year to include both professional development requirements and student achievement.
 Subjects that have GHSGT and EOCT scores attached to them will have specific performance goals related to student performance on these exams.
 All other subjects will include achievement goals linked to specific performance indicators within their discipline.